-Why Alcohol & Drug Interventions May Be Needed
+Why Alcohol and Drug Intervention Services May Be Needed

 When a person is feeling isolated from the world around them, it can be hard to imagine regaining a place within it.
 They might have a hard time finding hope, and without hope, it is very hard to work towards sobriety.
 When a person is so overwhelmed by these often debilitating things, they may not be able to seek or obtain help on their own.

-It is at this point that an intervention may be the best thing to grant a person enough perspective so that they can get the help they need.
+It is at this point that addiction intervention planning may be the best thing to grant a person enough perspective so that they can get the help they need.

-An addiction intervention is when a group of people—friends, family and even people like coworkers band together to reach out and educate the person who is struggling with addiction in the hopes of opening their eyes to the help they need.
+An addiction intervention is when a group of people bands together to reach out to a person who is struggling with addiction in the hopes of opening their eyes to the help they need.

 This group of people may also include a professional that is qualified and trained to lead or facilitate the intervention.
-This may include a pastor, counselor, social worker, or any other mental health care worker as well as a person called a professional interventionist or drug intervention specialist.
+This may include:

 This leads us to the next important point—enlisting the help of a professional that is highly trained in intervention can make a huge difference.